openhab/website/blog/2025-07-21-openhab-5-0-release.md

 # Activity

 As you'd expect from any new openHAB release, we have had a high activity across all our GitHub repositories.
-We therefore want to share a few statistics about our three main repositories: Core, add-ons and UIs.
+We therefore want to share a few statistics about our three main repositories: Core, add-ons, and UIs.

 [openHAB Core](https://github.com/openhab/openhab-core) has received xxx pull requests in total, with xxx bug fixes and xxx enhancements resulting in xx,yyy lines of added code.